John Patrick Treacy

-John Patrick Treacy (July 23, 1891 - October 11, 1964) was an American lawyer and prelate of the Roman Catholic Church who served as bishop of the Diocese of La Crosse in Wisconsin from 1948 until his death in 1964.
+John Patrick Treacy (July 23, 1891 - October 11, 1964) was an American lawyer and prelate of the Roman Catholic Church who was bishop of the Diocese of La Crosse in Wisconsin from 1948 until his death in 1964.

 Biography

 Early life and education

 Treacy was born on July 23, 1891, in Marlborough, Massachusetts, the only child of John and Ann (née O'Kane) Treacy.
 He attended the College of the Holy Cross in Worcester, Massachusetts, and studied at Harvard Law School before enrolling at the Catholic University of America in Washington, D.C.
 Following his graduation from the Catholic University in 1912, Treacy returned to Massachusetts and studied at St. John's Seminary in Boston.

 Priesthood and ministry

 Treacy was ordained to the priesthood for the Diocese of Cleveland, Ohio, on December 8, 1918.

 After 12 years in parish work, Treacy became diocesan director of the Society for the Propagation of the Faith in 1931.
-He was elevated to a domestic prelate by Pope Pius XI in 1934.
-In 1939, he was named by President Franklin D. Roosevelt to a 25-member committee for a good-neighbor mission to Latin America.
+He was promoted to a domestic prelate by Pope Pius XI in 1934.
+In 1939, he was named by US President Franklin D. Roosevelt to a 25-member committee for a good-neighbor mission to Latin America.